Karosta Prison is the only military prison in Europe open to tourists. It is recognized as the most unusual and surprising hotel in the world.

 Karosta Prison can currently be seen only on a guided tour.
 During the tour, visitors will see the prison that practically has not changed since the time of the Tsar, find out about its history, see the prison cells and the solitary confinement cell, as well as hear interesting and spooky stories about prison life.

-The Karosta visitor centre, a Soviet era buffet and a souvenir shop are all open in the prison from May through September.
-Those wishing to explore the surrounding area and experience the allure of Karosta can rent a bicycle and go on a guided tour.
+Karosta Prison also has a Visitor Centre, a Soviet era buffet and a souvenir shop.
+Those wishing to explore the surrounding area and experience the allure of Karosta can book a guided tour.